paulinho-16/MEIC-ASSO/docs/chat.md

 ---

+Besides the developed backend we also implemented a simple UI, _Chat Client_, that displays the specified user's groups and chat, providing an easier and more interactive interface to test and debug the chat features.
+Functionally, it behaves as a client that connects to a socket on _Chat Server_ and emits events on users connections and messages.

+---

 ## Contributing

-The only requirement to set up the development enviroment is having [Docker](https://www.docker.com/) installed.
+The only requirement to set up the development environment is having [Docker](https://www.docker.com/) installed.

 For the chat to be operational it needs three containers working: mongo-chat, mongo-chat-server and chat-server.
 The order by whitch they must go up can be seen and set up in the docker-compose, using _depends_on_: mongo-chat goes first to launch the mongo service, then mongo-chat-server that depends on mongo-chat, creating a server to use the mongo database, and lastly chat-server that depends on mongo-chat-server, creating the chat server for communication with the client.